knime/knime-python-types-example/README.md

       given `modulePath`.
 It can contain many `PythonValueFactory`s.
     * Each `PythonValueFactory` makes one data type available to use in Python.

+## KNIME port types in Python Pure-Python Custom Port Type Example

+This repository also contains an example of how to define and use a custom port type entirely in Python for KNIME nodes, located in the `pure-python-ports/` directory.

+### What is a Pure-Python Port Type?
+A pure-Python port type allows you to define new data exchange formats between nodes without any Java implementation.
+This is useful for rapid prototyping or for Python-only extensions.

+### Example: Box3D Port Type
+The example implements a simple `Box3D` port type, representing a 3D box with width, height, and depth.
+It includes:

+- `Box3DSpec`: The port object spec, which could hold metadata (here, just a label)
+- `Box3DPortObject`: The port object, which holds the box dimensions
+- Nodes to create and consume the `Box3D` port object

+#### Usage
+- The `Box3D Creator` node creates a `Box3D` port object from user parameters.
+- The `Box3D Volume` node takes a `Box3D` port object as input and outputs a table with the computed volume.

+See the `pure-python-ports/README.md` and `pure-python-ports/EXAMPLE.md` for details and code listings.

+For more details on custom port types, see the examples in the `knime-python-nodes-testing` repository.

+## Java/Python Hybrid Port Type Example

+A cross-language port type example is provided in the `ports/` directory.
+This demonstrates how to implement a custom port type (here, a 3D bounding box) with both a Java ValueFactory and a Python ValueFactory, allowing seamless data exchange between Java and Python nodes in KNIME.

+- The Java implementation is in `ports/java/BoundingBoxPortObject.java` and `BoundingBoxValueFactory.java`.
+- The Python implementation is in `ports/python/bounding_box_port.py` and `bounding_box_nodes.py`.
+- Both implementations use the same serialization format (three doubles for width, height, depth).
+- The port type is registered in both the Java and Python plugin.xml files, referencing the same ValueFactory.

+This is similar to the Databricks port object, but for a minimal bounding box example.

 ## Repository Content

 The contents of this repository contain a project with an example data type that behaves like a 3D box,